alexlamb/alexlamb.github.io/_posts/2017-07-06-throwing-money-five.md

 Two: Given what we see here, how can we possibly believe in the power of the free market to pick the right prices for things?

 It seems pretty obvious here that in a free market, power is going to slide into the  hands of a few.
 At the creation of a market, when every trader has relatively equal power, the prices for things will reflect the needs of the many.
 But over time, it's pretty obvious that the prices for things will reflect the desires of the few.
-Because only a few will have the spare resources needed to set prices.
+Because only a few will have the spare resources required to set prices.

-_Believing in the power of unrestrained free markets to reflect fair prices indefinitely is equivalent to believing that entropy can go backwards._

 Furthermore adding talent or business acumen to that picture only accelerates this process.

+Thus, believing in the power of unrestrained free markets to reflect fair prices indefinitely is equivalent to believing that entropy can go backwards.

 "Hang on a minute!" says our Conservative voice Ayn.
 "If that's true, how come we don't see that in markets?
 How come stock exchanges work at all?"

 The point of Piketty's book is that we *do* see it.
 How come markets work at all?
 Because large things like national economies take a long time to fall over.
 You can imagine a fair economy like a pencil balanced on its end.
 It has loads of potential energy.
 Once it chooses a direction to fall, potential energy gets converted into kinetic energy.
 Or in the case of the market, goods can be exchanged at reasonable prices.
 But then the pencil hits the table, bounces, and stops.
 Or, in market terms, you get something like the Credit Crunch and its aftermath.
+Wealth accretes to a point.

-And how come we have viable markets in the first place?
+"Then how come we have viable markets in the first place?" says Ayn.

 Because when truly disruptive events come along, like the Industrial Revolution or World War Two, they create relatively equal envionments in which a large number of parties can engage in the process of trying to better their lot.
 The problem we have now is that that's not where we are.

+"So we need a revolution!" says Karl.

+I'm not sure he

 Do we have to wait for a massive disruptive event to come along to fix things?
 I don't know.
 Maybe a modest disruptive event will do.
 I hope so.

 I want to come back to this point with models that more closely resemble actual markets because I want to test my understanding.
 Maybe there's something I've missed.
 But in the mean time, the meta-point stands: we understand the world when we look past just the specifics in front of us, and start looking at the higher-level patterns.